CASE Advancement Internship Program

 The CASE Advancement Internship program seeks to increase and diversify the number of professionals in educational advancement.
 This program is designed to attract students (undergraduate and graduate) who may not have previously considered a career in institutional advancement.
 CASE defines diversity to include ethnicity, nationality, gender, sexual orientation, age, ability.

-The program is an eight-week summer internship (June 1 - July 24, 2020) in which the advancement interns work 32-hours-per-week, within areas of a university's advancement office.
-Interns receive on-the-job training and gain valuable skills in the five professional areas of advancement — alumni relations, advancement services, communications and marketing, fundraising and development.
+The program is a summer in person or remote internship (June – July 2021), in which the advancement interns work a designated amount of hours per week, within areas of a university's advancement office.
+Interns receive on-the-job training and gain valuable skills in the professional areas of advancement, including fundraising, alumni relations, advancement services, and communications and marketing.